On semigroups and groupoids with minimal probabilistic spectrum: Minimal spectrum semigroups

 However, by Lemma~\ref{LemmaGrupAb2}, if $\mathcal{G}$ is minimal, $p_1^{r_1}=\cdots =p_s^{r_s}=p^r$ and therefore

 The power of an algebra has minimal spectrum if and only if the algebra has minimal spectrum.
-We only have to discuss the case $\mathbb{Z}_{p^r}$.
+It remains to analyze the case $\mathbb{Z}_{p^r}$.
 By Lemma~\ref{LemmaGrupAb3}, this group has minimal spectrum if and only if $r=1$. \end{proof}